Sterling Bank (Nigeria)

-Sterling Bank Ltd. is a full-service national commercial bank licensed by the Central Bank of Nigeria.
+Sterling Bank Ltd. is a Nigerian commercial bank licensed by the Central Bank of Nigeria.
+Headquartered at Sterling Towers, 20 Marina, Lagos, it is a wholly owned subsidiary of Sterling Financial Holdings Company Plc, alongside sister subsidiaries The Alternative Bank Limited (non-interest banking) and SterlingFI Wealth Management Limited (asset management).
 On Reuters and Bloomberg terminals, it is identified as STERLNB.LG and STERLNBA:NL respectively.
-The Bank provides services to individuals, small businesses, and large corporations.

-As of December 2022, the Bank's branch network numbered 140, distributed throughout Nigeria with total assets valued in excess of NGN 1.85 trillion).
+As of 31 December 2025, Sterling Bank serves more than 6.3 million customers and reported total assets of ₦3.53 trillion.